LeSyefGit/TinycheckLight/README.md

 ![Backend](/assets/backend.png)

 The backend allows you to edit the configuration of TinyCheck, add extended IOCs and whitelisted elements in order to prevent false positives.
-Several IOCs are already stored in the database such as few suricata rules, FreeDNS, Name servers, CIDRs known to host malicious servers and so on.
+Several IOCs are already provided such as few suricata rules, FreeDNS, Name servers, CIDRs known to host malicious servers and so on.
 In term of extended IOCs, this first version of TinyCheck includes:

 - Suricata rules
 - CIDRs